 How to turn off automatic subscription assignment

-The version of the Minecraft: Education Edition page in the Store for Business will be different depending on which Store for Business flight you are using.
+The version of the Minecraft: Education Edition page in the Microsoft Store will be different depending on which Microsoft Store for Education flight you are using.

-- Sign in to Microsoft Store for Business
+- Sign in to Microsoft Store for Education

 You'll see Minecraft: Education Edition product page.

 Slide the Auto assign subscription or click Turn off auto assign subscription.

 You can install the app on your PC.
 This gives you a chance to test the app and know how you might help others in your organization use the app.

 - Sign in to Microsoft Store for Education.

 Click Manage, and then click Install.